mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        * The time it took to establish the connection.
        * In accordance with the definition of establishment of a connection
        * specified by `ConnectionPoolOptions.maxConnecting`,
-       * it is the time elapsed between the `ConnectionCreatedEvent`
+       * it is the time elapsed between emitting a `ConnectionCreatedEvent`
-       * emitted by the same checking out and this event.
+       * and emitting this event as part of the same checking out.
        *
        * Naturally, when establishing a connection is part of checking out,
        * this duration is not greater than
        * `ConnectionCheckedOutEvent`/`ConnectionCheckOutFailedEvent.duration`.
-       *
-       * A driver that delivers events synchronously MUST NOT include in this duration
-       * the time to deliver the `ConnectionCreatedEvent`.
-       * Doing so eliminates a thing to worry about in support cases related to this duration,
-       * because the time to deliver synchronously is affected by user code.
-       * The driver MUST document this behavior
-       * as well as explicitly warn users that the behavior may change in the future.
        *
        * A driver MAY choose the type idiomatic to the driver.
        * If the type chosen does not convey units, e.g., `int64`,